Sajan-Mahla/Sajan-Mahla/README.md

-## sorry, i sttopped things.
+## sorry, i stopped things.
 BUT now will stop a that offer letter from APPLE.
 PLEASE FORGIVE ME 💔
 <div align="center">

 *"Maintain your STREAK bro, we'll take care of RELATIONSHIP later 🚀"*